Infineon/recipe-make-cat1a/README.md

 ## Overview

 This repo provides the build recipe make files and scripts for building and programming PSoC 6 applications.
-Builds can be run either through a command-line interface (CLI) or through the ModusToolbox Integrated Development Environment (IDE).
+Builds can be run either through a command-line interface (CLI) or through the Eclipse IDE for ModusToolbox.

 ## Prerequisite